Ensign Racing: Formula One

 In 1980 Clay Regazzoni again joined Ensign but at Long Beach Regazzoni's brake pedal broke causing him to go straight on at the Queen's Hairpin crashing into the parked car of Ricardo Zunino leaving him paralyzed.
 Tiff Needell raced in Belgium, but failed to qualify for the Monaco Grand Prix.
 Jan Lammers raced the rest of the season.

-Marc Surer raced for Ensign in 1981 and finished in fourth place in Brazil where he also took fastest lap of the race.
+Marc Surer raced for Ensign in 1981 and finished in fourth place in the rain in Brazil where he also took fastest lap of the race.
 Surer also finished sixth in Monaco.
 Eliseo Salazar replaced Surer from Spain onwards.
 Salazar finished sixth in the Netherlands.
+That year the team moved from Chasetown to premises on Trent Valley Road in Lichfield.

 In 1982 Roberto Guerrero raced for Ensign.
 He only finished in two races.

-Meanwhile, the team was also involved in the last year of British F1 Championship, winning the championship with the old MN180B cars and Jim Crawford as driver.
+Meanwhile, the team's cars were also involved in the last year of British F1 Championship, when Jim Crawford won the championship in an AMCO Ensign.

 After the season, Ensign was merged into the Theodore team, which it had previous ties to via financier Teddy Yip and took that team's name.
-During many seasons, the connection between Ensign and Theodore was so great that in some years they used almost the same car, much as Red Bull Racing has a second but separate team, Toro Rosso, in more recent times.